ghadiben0/Project-Zum-Portal/docs/source/usage.rst

 The document publishment is based on a Release number or a Release Version.

-The document Releas Version changes when there are documentation updates, changes, or additional information added to the MES system.
+The document Release Version changes in case of documentation updates/changes.

-The document Release Version is displayed on the header left sidebar of document Toc.
+The document Release Version is displayed on the left sidebar header of document Toc.

 .. code-block:: console